drisskhattabi6/Django-Blog-Project/README.md

 The development server will start, and you can access the Blog Project by navigating to `http://127.0.0.1:8000/` in your web browser.

+## More Informations :

-  By default, you will find that there is data in the data base already. you can edit, create ou delete it using admin pannel after creating super user.
+- By default, you will find that there is data in the data base already. you can edit, create ou delete it using admin pannel after creating super user.

+- In this Application, I'm using sqlite as DataBase.

+- When I want to add a new post/topic, I'm using MarkDown syntax.

 ------

 Feel free to explore the project and customize it according to your requirements.
 If you encounter any issues or have any questions, don't hesitate to reach out!"